Codeception/Codeception/docs/06-ReusingTestCode.md

 ## StepObjects

 If `login` method defined in Actor class may be used in 90% of your tests, StepObjects are great if you need some common functionality for a group of tests.
-Let's say you are going to test and admin area of a site.
-Probably you won't need the same actions from admin area while testing the frontend, so it's a good idea to move those admin-specific into their own class.
+Let's say you are going to test an admin area of a site.
+Probably, you won't need the same actions from admin area while testing the frontend, so it's a good idea to move those admin-specific into their own class.
 We will call such class a StepObject.

 Lets create an Admin StepObject with generator, by specifying test suite, and passing method expected names on prompt.